josbeir/cakephp-attribute-registry/README.md

 The `AttributeRegistry` service provides several methods for finding attributes:

 > [!NOTE]
 > All query methods (`findByAttribute`, `findByClass`, `findByTargetType`) internally call `discover()`.
 The discovery result is cached after the first call, so subsequent queries within the same request are fast.
-When adding new attributes to your codebase, clear the cache using `$registry->clearCache()` or run `bin/cake attribute discover` to refresh the registry.
+When adding new attributes to your codebase, clear the cache using `$registry->clearCache()` or run `bin/cake attributes cache` to refresh the registry.

 #### Discover All Attributes